-- → A taxpayer's remaining basis after deducting the 50% allowance is depreciated under standard depreciation principles (i.e., MACRS).
-(Obviously, does not apply to property qualifying for 100% bonus). - → For example, assuming an aircraft depreciable under a fiveyear MACRS depreciation schedule, and the half-year convention, total first year deduction is 60% (i.e., 50% Bonus Depreciation Allowance, plus 20% of the remaining 50% under MACRS.
+- → A taxpayer's remaining basis after deducting the appropriate bonus depreciation allowance is depreciated under standard depreciation principles (i.e., MACRS).
+(Obviously, does not apply to property qualifying for 100% bonus). - → For example, assuming an aircraft placed in service during a 50% bonus depreciation year is depreciable under a five-year MACRS depreciation schedule, and the half-year convention, total first year deduction is 60% (i.e., 50% Bonus Depreciation Allowance, plus 20% of the remaining 50% under MACRS.